jameszah/CayExcel/README.md

 - bugfix to dropdown step9

 v5 Apr 16, 2019
+- new auth system
 - change token query, change v2 query back to v1.1 query (refresh and Megaquery not working)
 - set datapoint not tested, probably not working

+v6 Apr 13, 2020
+- changes for the servers and syntax of new cayenne REST API system
+- raw data query not working
+- write data using REST API no longer implemented ???
+- as of today, the DAY query at cayenne not working, but when fixed it will work here